pulse2percept/pulse2percept/doc/topics/stimuli.rst

 An operation that cannot be represented truthfully -- a DC offset, a shift in time, appending a second train -- falls back to an ordinary waveform-backed Stimulus rather than reporting parameters that no longer describe it.

+:py:meth:`~pulse2percept.stimuli.Stimulus.compress` and
+:py:meth:`~pulse2percept.stimuli.Stimulus.remove` are the exceptions.
+Both predate this and still replace the stimulus' own state in place.

 Looking at a stimulus
 ---------------------